alexanderjophus/todoapi/README.md

 Todo list:
 - rest of API tests
-- race conditions in in mem
 - documentation
     - README
 - healthcheck
 - change in mem key from UUID to string
 - embed docs
 - datastore takes context
-- CI?